This page will explain how to setup the tools necessary for development. The tools necessary for development are:

 Scala version for each project individually, so it is optional to ensure the

 correct version of Scala installed.
-Using other versions of java
+Using other versions of java or sbt may

 work, but does not guarantee passing the tests when grading.